NAU-CCL/Epymorph/README.md

 # epymorph

 Prototype EpiMoRPH system written in Python.
-It is usable as a CLI program and also as a code library; for instance you may want to use it from within a Jupyter Notebook (see: `USAGE.ipynb`).
+It is usable as a code library, for instance, from within a Jupyter Notebook (see: `USAGE.ipynb`).

 The `epymorph/data` directory is the model library, containing named implementations of IPMs, MMs, and GEOs.
-Ultimately our goal is to allow users to bring-their-own models by loading specification files, but for now they need to be registered in the model library.
+Ultimately our goal is to allow users to bring their own models by loading specification files, but for now they need to be registered in the model library.

 The `doc/devlog` directory contains Jupyter Notebooks demonstrating features of epymorph and general development progress.

 Beware: much of this code structure is experimental and subject to change!

+## Basic usage

+See the `USAGE.ipynb` Notebook for a simple usage example.

-## Project setup
+## Development setup

 For starters, you should have Python 3.11 installed and we'll assume it's accessible via the command `python3.11`.